 Application to Adjust Status After an Overstay

-By returning to the home country to undergo consular processing for a green card, intending immigrants with a significant period of unlawful presence will trigger a bar to reentry.
-In the best cases, this will be an expensive and time-consuming process that requires to assistance of a lawyer.
+By departing the United States to undergo consular processing for a green card, intending immigrants with a significant period of unlawful presence will trigger a bar to reentry.
+In the best cases, this will be an expensive and time-consuming process that requires the assistance of a lawyer.
 In the worst cases, the result could be catastrophic to the immigration process.

 But immediate relatives of U.S. citizens that are presently inside the United States through lawful entry may be eligible to adjust status to permanent resident (green card holder).
 By filing the Form I-485, Application to Adjust Status, and other required forms in a single package, intending immigrants give U.S. Citizenship and Immigration Services (USCIS) everything necessary to process the case and make a decision as soon as possible.
 The typical family-based adjustment of status package includes the following forms:

-• I-130A, Supplemental Information for Spouse Beneficiary (if beneficiary is a spouse)
+- I-130A, Supplemental Information for Spouse Beneficiary (if beneficiary is a spouse)i>

 A complete adjustment of status application package will also include several supporting documents as required by each USCIS form.
-CitizenPath’s affordable software will help you easily prepare the application package.
+CitizenPath's affordable online service will help you easily prepare the entire application package.
 In addition to your prepared forms, CitizenPath provides you with a set of personalized filing instructions that are customized to your specific situation.
-The filing instructions provide detailed directions on supporting documents, how to organize your application, and where to mail it.
+The filing instructions provide detailed checklist of supporting documents, how to organize your application, and where to mail it.
 See the typical fees for an adjustment of status application.

 USCIS vigilantly reviews cases for any type of immigration fraud.
 Remember that virtually every U.S. non-immigrant visa is temporary in nature and has a specific purpose.
 When you do things outside the scope of that visa, there is the potential for violating the terms of the visa and even being accused of fraud.
 There are two types of fraud typically associated with obtaining a green card through marriage.